METEO 3 Lesson 10 Images

 Text description of the Breaking the United States down into regions image.

 The image is a color-coded map of the United States showing observed changes in very heavy precipitation across different regions.
 Each state or region is shaded according to a gradient scale indicating the percentage change in precipitation.
 The color scale at the bottom ranges from tan, representing less than 0% change, to dark blue, indicating changes of 40% or more.
 Alaska shows an 11% increase, while Hawaii displays a -12% change, shown in tan.
 The western United States has lighter blue shades, indicating 5% in the Southwest and 12% in the Northwest.
-Further east, the Midwest shows a 16% change, while the Northern Great Plains is at 37%.
-The Southeast is marked with a 27% change, and the Northeast, the darkest blue, shows a 71% increase.
-Florida is at 33%.
+Further east, the Great Plains shows a 16% change, while the Midwest is at 37%.
+The Southeast is marked with a 27% change, Puerto Rico shows a 33% change, and the Northeast, the darkest blue, shows a 71% increase.

 Credit: National Climate Assessment, 2014